-On top of other things going on today, Massachusetts is monitoring a “red flag warning,” weather-wise, on Wednesday, November 6.
-That means the entire state is at risk for brush and wildfires, due to dry conditions, warm temperatures and gusty winds.
+On top of other things going on so far this November, Massachusetts is monitoring a “red flag warning" for increased fire risk.
+The entire state is at risk for brush and wildfires due to dry conditions, warm temperatures and gusty winds.
+Following red flag warnings during election week, the National Weather Service alerts "all of Massachusetts east of the Berkshires, northern Connecticut, and all of Rhode Island."

-“Any fire that develops will catch and spread quickly,” the National Weather Service said in a statement this morning.
-“Outdoor burning is not recommended.”
+“Any fire that develops will catch and spread quickly,” the NWS said in an updated statement on Thursday, Nov.
+14. “Outdoor burning is not recommended.”

-More than 200 brush fires started across Massachusetts in October, and more than 50 have already been addressed in November, the Boston Globe reported—figures way higher than the Bay State’s average 15 wildfires in a typical October.
+More than 200 brush fires started across Massachusetts in October, and more than 50 have already been addressed in the first week of November, the Boston Globe reported—figures way higher than the Bay State’s average 15 wildfires in a typical October.
 This fall has been anything but typical, with just more than 2 inches of rain seen in Boston since September.

-“As we confront an unprecedented fall fire season, I’m asking all our residents to protect themselves, their neighbors, and their communities by refraining from any outdoor activities that involve open flames, sparks and embers, or other heat sources,” Governor Maura Healey said in a statement this week.
-Nearly 500 acres across Massachusetts burned last week, including “significant” fires in Salem and Lynn, Blue Hills Reservation in Milton, Northampton in Western Mass. and elsewhere.
+“As we confront an unprecedented fall fire season, I’m asking all our residents to protect themselves, their neighbors, and their communities by refraining from any outdoor activities that involve open flames, sparks and embers, or other heat sources,” Governor Maura Healey said in a statement.
+Nearly 500 acres across Massachusetts burned in early November, including “significant” fires in Salem and Lynn, Blue Hills Reservation in Milton, Northampton in Western Mass. and elsewhere.

 “We have seen truly remarkable efforts from our fire service.
 Let’s support them by using caution and common sense out there,” Healey said.

-With no rain in the forecast until Sunday evening, plus sustaining winds at 5–15 mph gusting to 30, crunchy leaves and bright sunlight, brush fires today could be especially dangerous, according to NWS.
+With no rain in the forecast, plus sustaining winds at 5–15 mph gusting to 30, crunchy leaves and bright sunlight, brush fires today could be especially dangerous, according to NWS.

-Here’s what state officials ask residents to keep in mind during today’s red flag warning:
+Here’s what state officials ask residents to keep in mind during a red flag warning:

 - Refrain from outdoor cooking and heating